lukstafi/navi-parens/README.md

 Some Navi Parens commands will misbehave if they are executed before a document editor is fully initialized.
 Specifically, the `Semantic` and `JumpToBrackets` modes require the corresponding initializations, while the `Indentation` and `Raw` modes are good-to-go right away since they only look at the text of a document.

-As of v0.9.9, the indentation scope logic is not tailored for code mixing tab characters and spaces.
+The indentation scope logic is not tailored for code mixing tab characters and spaces (issue [#4](https://github.com/lukstafi/navi-parens/issues/4)).

+Whitespace-only lines are ignored in computing indentation scopes, which might leave to undesired behavior when you navigate out of a newly-opened line.

 ## Notes from a former Emacser